 In my many years of working with families as a pediatric nutritionist, and my own experiences as a mother, cooking is often a topic of frustration for moms.
 Just the other day, a friend of mine said over lunch, “I am so sick of rotating through the same 12 dinner meals!
 I really need a new plan.”

 I can relate.

 As my large family has been shrinking with kids enrolled in college and not living with me full-time, I’ve felt more ambivalence about all the tasks involved in cooking for a much smaller crew.
-I still wonder about what to cook for dinner, even though my family members at the table are shrinking!
+I still look for easy dinner ideas, even though my family members at the table are shrinking!

 But I know my happiness — and your happiness — as the family cook is essential to doing a good job.Your happiness as the family cook is directly tied to doing a good job at feeding your family. #feedingkids #nourishandnurture #healthyeating Click To Tweet

 Here are some suggestions to help you cook dinner every night and be happier in that role: